Malakof/mlops_london_firebrigade/README.md

 logging = LoggingMetricsManager().metrics_loggers['train_model']

 # This line ALSO increments the info counter
-# in prometheus metrics if PUSH_GETAWAY_ENABLED is True
+# in prometheus metrics if PUSH_GATEWAY_ENABLED is True
 logging.info("train_model Logger loaded")

 # Several metrics logging and increment of info counter